Why Isn’t He Introducing Me To Anyone Like His Family & Friends?

 Amazonia: “But without it you may just be using me like a chamber maid, WHICH I AM NOT!”

 Brutus: “You doth protest too much.
 I must don my armor and leave for work.
 My chariot awaits for battle.”

 There you have it.
-While your sudden and urgent belief compels you to seek it for it holds all of the promises that your one-sideded assessment is correct, there is someone else in the mix—him.
+While your sudden and urgent belief compels you to seek an introduction to all of his closest folks, it’s easy to dismiss that there is someone else in the mix—him–and his desires.